grain-lang/grain/stdlib/queue.md

 title: Queue
 ---

-> **Deprecated:** This module will be renamed to ImmutableQueue in the v0.6.0 release of Grain.

-An immutable queue implementation.
 A queue is a FIFO (first-in-first-out) data structure where new values are added to the end and retrieved or removed from the beginning.

+The default implementation is mutable, but an immutable queue implementation is available in the `Immutable` submodule.

 <details disabled>
 <summary tabindex="-1">Added in <code>0.2.0</code></summary>